nomadicjosh/TriTan-CMS/README.md

 The Liten Framework was used in the build of TriTan CMS.
 So, if you are interested in adding a head to your TriTan install, you will need to learn about [routing](//www.litenframework.com/wiki/routing/) and [middlewares](//www.litenframework.com/wiki/middleware/).

 ## Plugins
-Check out [Gitspace](https://gitspace.us/projects) for available TriTan CMS plugins.
+Check out the [repository](https://gitlab.gitspace.us) for available TriTan CMS plugins.

 ## Todo
 * ~~Finish dashboard~~